⚓ Rhode Island Eviction Notice Laws

 Discrimination

-Federal and Rhode Island fair housing laws prohibit eviction based on race, color, religion, national origin, sex, familial status, disability, or other protected classes under state law.
+Federal and Rhode Island fair housing laws prohibit eviction based on race, color, religion, national origin, sex, familial status, disability, or other protected classes.
 Apply all lease enforcement and eviction policies consistently across all tenants.

 💰 Rhode Island Security Deposit Rules